denten-books/plain-text/5-chapter.md

 personally annihilated if a life-long construction of their hands or brains---say an entomological collection or an extensive work in manuscript---were suddenly swept away."
-James calls the loss of such identity-bound possessions "the shrinkage of personality" and "a portion conversion of ourselves to nothingness" [@james_principles_1890, 293].
+James calls the loss of such identity-bound possessions "the shrinkage of personality" and "a partial conversion of ourselves to nothingness" [@james_principles_1890, 293].
 In a recent issue of *e-misférica* dedicated to the subject of archives, Diana Taylor goes further to suggest that fears about personal impermanence motivate